catppuccin/blink/README.md

 ## Usage

-1. Clone this repository locally
+1. Go to the .js file.
-2. Open the app's settings
+2. Copy the URL.
-3. Select `import theme` and browse to where you cloned Catppuccin
+3. Paste into Blink prompt.
-4. Select it
+4. Create new terminal (⌘ + T).

 ## 🙋 FAQ (optional)